Traditional Armenian food – 45 Armenian dishes you must try now

 Some of the most famous Armenians around the world include the glorious Cher, the Kardashians, Garry Kasparov and the musical treasure System of a Down.

 Armenian cuisine is rich in vegetables, grains and seasonings.
 The staple flatbread – lavash is known worldwide and has become a foodie favourite.
+Armenian traditional foods include lamb, eggplant, and bread (lavash).
+Armenians prefer cracked wheat (bulgur) to corn, noodles and rice.
+The flavour of Armenian food is based on quality rather than covering it up with herbs and spices.

 Eating is a huge part of Armenian culture and there is always an excuse for a festival including a great Armenian food feast.
 Many of these dishes will be familiar to you for example dolma, kebabs, and tabbouleh but the Armenians put their own twists and flavours into these essential dishes.